Chaffee History, Family Crest & Coats of Arms

 The surname Chaffee was first found in Dorset where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Chaffee family
+Early History of the Chaffee family

 This web page shows only a small excerpt of our Chaffee research.
 Another 50 words (4 lines of text) are included under the topic Early Chaffee History in all our PDF Extended History products and printed products wherever possible.